axiac/brew-php-tools/README.md

 by the version of PHP and upgrades all the extensions together with the PHP version they belong to.

-Only the installed PHP versions are allowed.
-Not installed (or invalid) PHP versions are rejected.
-There is no validation of the package names for extensions.
-They are passed verbatim to `brew upgrade` (that does the validation and displays any error message is needed.)
+Only the installed PHP versions and extensions are allowed.
+Not installed (or invalid) PHP versions or extensions are identified and reported.

 ### `php-all.sh`